ryanorendorff/lc-2020-linear-algebra-agda/src/FunctionalPresentation.lagda.md

 What is matrix-vector multiplication?
 -------------------------------------

-The matrix-vector multiply transforms one vector into another through multiplication and addition.
+Matrix-vector multiply transforms one vector into another through multiplication and addition.

 $$